Tolkien (film): Plot

-As young children being raised by a widowed mother, J. R. R. Tolkien and his brother Hilary receive help from a local priest, Father Francis, who must relocate them from their home to small apartments in Birmingham due to financial hardships.
+As young children being raised by a widowed mother, John Ronald Reuel Tolkien and his brother Hilary receive help from a local priest, Father Francis, who must relocate them from their home to small apartments in Birmingham due to financial hardships.
 Their mother is supportive and loving, filling their minds with stories of adventure and mystery which she recites by the fireplace at night.
 She becomes ill, however, and one day upon returning home from school, Tolkien finds her slumped in her chair, dead.

 Father Francis becomes the boys' legal guardian, and eventually finds a kindly rich woman who agrees to take them in, providing them with room and board while they continue their childhood education.
 There, Tolkien meets Edith Bratt, the woman's only other ward.
 Tolkien is taken with Edith, whose piano playing he admires, and the two become friends.

 At school, Tolkien immediately shows talent with languages, earning rough treatment from a rival classmate, Robert Gilson.
-When the two boys get into a fight, the headmaster—Robert's father—orders that they spend all of their time together for the remainder of the term.
-While both initially resent the assignment, Tolkien is soon accepted into Robert's small circle of friends, and the four—Tolkien, Gilson, Christopher Wiseman, and Geoffrey Smith—form a close friendship, the TCBS or "Tea Club and Barrovian Society", which grows with the years, even as they attend separate universities.
+When the two boys get into a fight, the headmaster – Robert's father – orders that they spend all of their time together for the remainder of the term.
+While both initially resent the assignment, Tolkien is soon accepted into Robert's small circle of friends, and the four – Tolkien, Gilson, Christopher Wiseman, and Geoffrey Smith – form a close friendship, the TCBS or "Tea Club and Barrovian Society", which grows with the years, even as they attend separate universities.
 Meanwhile, Tolkien continues his friendship with Edith, falling in love with her.
 Father Francis finds out about their relationship and recognizes that it is affecting Tolkien's grades, and so forbids him from pursuing her while under his guardianship.
 Tolkien is distraught, not wanting to lose the priest's financial support of his schooling.
 He relates the conversation to Edith, promising they will be able to be together when he reaches 21, the age of majority, but she instead ends the relationship.
+One night, Tolkien wakes his whole college, Exeter College, part of the University of Oxford, in the middle of the night when, drunk, he walks out onto the lawn, yelling in one of the many languages he invented.
+Several dons yell at him from the windows until Tolkien collapses into Smith's arms, sobbing, and tells Smith that Edith wrote to him, telling him that she is engaged.